locxter/jgswpzzlbt/README.md

 ## Overview

+> This project is **DEPRECATED**, therefore might not be on par with my current coding standards and will not receive any updates now or in the future.
+Please use my [next generation rewrite (jgswpzzlbt-ng)](https://github.com/locxter/jgswpzzlbt-ng) instead.

 ![Overview image](overview.png)

 This is a jigsaw puzzle solving robot I designed.
 It is programmed in C++ using OpenCV for image recognition and LibSerial for communicating with a custom Arduino firmware.
 For further information take a look at the overview video `overview.mp4` or the result images `6-part-result.jpeg` and `24-part-result.jpeg`.